Refine

 To attain the highest performance of energy supply systems, it is necessary to rationally determine types, capacities, and numbers of equipment in consideration of their operational strategies corresponding to seasonal and hourly variations in energy demands.
 Mixed-integer linear programming (MILP) approaches have been applied widely to such optimal design problems.
 The authors have proposed a MILP method utilizing the hierarchical relationship between design and operation variables to solve the optimal design problems of energy supply systems efficiently.
 In addition, some strategies to enhance the computation efficiency have been adopted: bounding procedures at both the levels and ordering of the optimal operation problems at the lower level.
 In this paper, as an additional strategy to enhance the computation efficiency, parallel computing is adopted to solve multiple optimal operation problems in parallel at the lower level.
 In addition, the effectiveness of each and combinations of the strategies adopted previously and newly is investigated.
 This hierarchical optimization method is applied to an optimal design of a gas turbine cogeneration plant, and its validity and effectiveness are clarified through some case studies.

 Portfolio parallelization is an approach that runs several solver instances in parallel and terminates when one of them succeeds in solving the problem.
-Despite its simplicity, portfolio parallelization has been shown to perform well for modern mixed-integer programming (MIP) and boolean satisfiability problem (SAT) solvers.
-Domain propagation has also been shown to be a simple technique in modern MIP and SAT solvers that effectively finds additional domain reductions after the domain of a variable has been reduced.
-In this paper we introduce distributed domain propagation, a technique that shares bound tightenings across solvers to trigger further domain propagations.
-We investigate its impact in modern MIP solvers that employ portfolio parallelization.
+Despite it's simplicity portfolio parallelization has been shown to perform well for modern mixed-integer programming (MIP) and boolean satisfiability problem (SAT) solvers.
+Domain propagation has also been shown to be a simple technique in modern MIP and SAT solvers that effectively finds additional domain reductions after a variables domain has been reduced.
+This paper investigates the impact of distributed domain propagation in modern MIP solvers that employ portfolio parallelization.
 Computational experiments were conducted for two implementations of this parallelization approach.
-While both share global variable bounds and solutions, they communicate differently.
+While both share global variable bounds and solutions they communicate differently.
 In one implementation the communication is performed only at designated points in the solving process and in the other it is performed completely asynchronously.
 Computational experiments show a positive performance impact of communicating global variable bounds and provide valuable insights in communication strategies for parallel solvers.